ciubotarum/coding-challanges/src/theory.md

 ## `static`

 * a particular member (variable, method, nested class) belongs to class itself
-* can call static methods without creating an instance of a class `MyClass.s taticVar`
+* can call static methods without creating an instance of a class `MyClass.staticVar`

+## Exception Handling

+Definition:

+* mechanism to handle runtime errors
+* keywords for handling exceptions
+     * `try` - block contains the code that might throw an exception
+     * `catch` - block handles the exception, follows after a `try`, can have as many as we want
+     * `finally`
+     * `throw`
+     * `trows`

+### Exceptions

+* events that disrupt the normal flow of a program
+* an object that represents an error during the execution of the program
+     * dividing by zero
+     * accessing an array index out of bonds
+     * opening a file that doesn't exist